 Undergraduate degree students registering for less than 12 credits for the Fall or Spring semester are considered part-time students.
-A full-time student wishing to register as a part-timer must fill-in a part-time registration form (available at the Office of the Registrar), obtain the written approvals of his/her academic advisor, Department Chairperson and Faculty Dean, and return the form to the Office of the Registrar prior to registration.
 A part-time student shall not be qualified for any kind of financial aid.

 SPECIAL STUDENTS OR NON-DEGREE STUDENTS